DeGGeD/ShaderStory/Chapters/CommonFunctions/Step.md

 ```

+### Sample
+This shader applies step() to the horizontal UV axis, creating a crisp vertical cutoff.

 ### URP Shader Code
-Shader applies step() on the horizontal UV axis.

 ```hlsl